Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces

 \section{Introduction}

-Investigation of wave interaction with materials where the effective material parameters vary in time is currently at the core of research in the electrodynamics community~\cite{galiffi2022photonics, Ptitcyn2023Tutorial}.
-This is because temporal variation renders an additional degree of freedom for controlling electromagnetic waves in a desired way~\cite{engheta2023four,Engheta20NPH}.
-One of the basic scenarios within this area is to consider a temporal discontinuity according to which the effective parameters suddenly change from one value to another, although they are uniform in space~\cite{morgenthaler1958velocity}.
-In analogous to spatial discontinuity, this results in the emergence of reflected waves, and, in contrast, it gives rise to the frequency translation phenomenon and breaking the conservation of power~\cite{morgenthaler1958velocity,mendoncca2002time,Agrawal2014RTC}.
-Besides such important occurrences which were studied theoretically~\cite{morgenthaler1958velocity,Wilks1988TH,mendoncca2002time,Agrawal2014RTC} as well as experimentally~\cite{Yugami2002EXPER,nishida2012EXP,water,Alu_TL}, other enticing effects have been reported.
-Indeed, by pondering temporal discontinuities in isotropic, anisotropic, and bianisotropic materials, various possibilities and effects have been uncovered including realization of dispersion bands separated by gaps in wavevector~\cite{Segev8PTC}, anti-reflection temporal coatings~\cite{ramaccia2020light,pacheco2020anti}, inverse prism~\cite{akbarzadeh2018inverse}, temporal aiming~\cite{pacheco2020aiming}, polarization conversion~\cite{xu2021complete}, polarization splitting~\cite{mostafa2023spin}, polarization-dependent analog computing~\cite{RizzaCastaldiGaldi23}, polarization rotation and direction-dependent wave manipulation~\cite{mirmoosa2023timeIIBM}, wave freezing and melting~\cite{wang2023controlling}, transformation of surface waves into free-space radiation~\cite{Grap19SPP,wang2023controlling}, and so forth.
+Investigation of field interaction with materials whose effective parameters vary in time is currently at the core of research in the electrodynamics community~\cite{galiffi2022photonics, Ptitcyn2023Tutorial}.
+This is because such a temporal variation renders an additional degree of freedom for controlling electromagnetic waves in a desired way~\cite{engheta2023four,Engheta20NPH}.
+One of the basic scenarios within this area is to consider a temporal discontinuity according to which the effective parameters suddenly change from one value to another, although they remain uniform in space~\cite{morgenthaler1958velocity}.
+In analogy to a spatial discontinuity, this results in the emergence of reflected waves, and, in contrast, it gives rise to the frequency translation phenomenon and the breaking of the conservation of power~\cite{morgenthaler1958velocity,mendoncca2002time,Agrawal2014RTC}.
+Besides such important occurrences which were studied theoretically~\cite{morgenthaler1958velocity,Wilks1988TH,mendoncca2002time,Agrawal2014RTC} as well as experimentally~\cite{Yugami2002EXPER,nishida2012EXP,water,Alu_TL}, other captivating effects have been reported.
+Indeed, by analyzing temporal discontinuities in isotropic, anisotropic, and bianisotropic materials, various possibilities, applications, and effects have been uncovered including the realization of dispersion bands separated by wavevector gaps~\cite{Segev8PTC}, anti-reflection temporal coatings~\cite{ramaccia2020light,pacheco2020anti}, inverse prism~\cite{akbarzadeh2018inverse}, temporal aiming~\cite{pacheco2020aiming}, polarization conversion~\cite{xu2021complete}, polarization splitting~\cite{mostafa2023spin}, polarization-dependent analog computing~\cite{RizzaCastaldiGaldi23}, polarization rotation and direction-dependent wave manipulation~\cite{mirmoosa2023timeIIBM}, wave freezing and melting~\cite{wang2023controlling}, transformation of surface waves into free-space radiation~\cite{Grap19SPP,wang2023controlling}, and so forth.